MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-dashboards-data-protection.md

 ## Dashboards data protection Overview

-Azure Data Explorer Dashboards tell a story through visualizations, and are an excellent way to view your data and see all of your most important insights at a glance.
+Azure Data Explorer Dashboards tell a story through visualizations, and is an excellent way to view your data and see all of your most important insights at a glance.
 Azure Data Explorer dashboards in the web UI natively support the Kusto Query Language over data hosted in Azure Data Explorer.

 This article discusses the steps that Microsoft takes to help keep your dashboards secure and private.